-Check your email for a calendar invitation attachment for this meeting.
+Check your email for a calendar invitation for this meeting.

 Data Scrubbing: A Central Tenant of Settlement Administration